Skip to main content

 7. In the order for the hearing, include in remote hearing order language such as: There shall be a separation of witnesses and no witness shall participate in or listen to the hearing except when the witness is testifying.
 All witnesses will be placed by the Court in a “virtual waiting room” until they testify.
 If a witness is physically present at the same place as a party, counsel, or other witness, the witness shall stay in a separate room except when testifying.

 18. Data - It is important to evaluate the use and success of remote proceedings.
 What worked well and what did not?
-For what types of hearings is a remote platform best suited?
+For what types of hearing is a remote platform best suited?
 Courts should keep track of the number and types of cases being conducted virtually and determine how best to incorporate the use of video conferencing in the normal course of business.
 Conduct an exit survey on the experience, using CourTools Measure 1 (English version: CourTools; Spanish version: Spanish).

 1. Security and Facility Issues

 Courthouse security is an area of high importance.
-The public expects court facilities to be safe and secure during the administration of justice, just as court personnel expects a safe environment in which to work.
+The public expects court facilities to be safe and secure during the administration of justice, just as court personnel expect a safe environment in which to work.

 1. Make sure to refer to the Ohio Court Security Standards — Rules of Superintendence Appendices C & D.